zacharyt-cs/reddit-data-engineering/airflow/README.md

 `wordcount_by_date.py`: The main .py file to run as the driver.
 It contains the PySpark code which does the preprocessing.
 In the above case, the file exists locally, but it can be on the cluster or in a storage bucket.

-The last four arguments are custom flags passed to the driver, e.g:
+The last four arguments are custom flags passed to the driver, e.g.:

 `gcloud dataproc jobs submit pyspark --cluster=my_cluster my_script.py -- --custom-flag`